 If we can screen autism at an early age by being aware of its signs and symptoms, we can improve quality of lives such as by underlying brain development, behavior therapy, and occupational therapy.

-Autism Awareness Month dates
+Autism Acceptance Month dates